Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

 Tallow Nutritional Value

-Tallow mostly contains saturated animal fat, but it contains unsaturated fats too.
+Tallow mainly contains saturated animal fat, but it also contains unsaturated fats.
 The breakdown of fats in tallow is about 45 to 50% saturated fat, 42 to 50% monounsaturated fat, and 4% polyunsaturated fat.

 The exact amount of each kind of fat depends on the specific animal source.
 The following table shows the nutrients in 100 grams of beef tallow [3]: